-- 1. the chief of police for a police area in the local authority (police) - 2. the local authority (children's services), and - 3. the clinical commissioning group for an area within the local authority (health)
+- 1. the chief officer of police for an area falling within the local authority (police) - 2. the local authority (children's services), and - 3. the Integrated Care Board for an area within the local authority (health)

-In Kingston and Richmond, the local safeguarding partnership is called the Kingston and Richmond safeguarding children partnership (KRSCP).
-KRSCP's three partners work to identify the safeguarding needs of the local area and come up with a joint response to address them.
-Wherever local safeguarding arrangements are referred to in this policy, they mean the arrangements agreed and published by KRSCP or the London Child Protection Procedures and Practice Guidance.
+In Kingston and Richmond, the local safeguarding partnership (KRSCP) considers education as the fourth safeguarding partner.
+Partners work together to identify the safeguarding needs of the local area and come up with a joint response to address them.
+Wherever local safeguarding arrangements are referred to in this policy, they mean the arrangements agreed and published by KRSCP or the London Child Protection

+Procedures and Practice Guidance.